mmesonero/mis-utomatizaciones/README.md

 - **Gmail IMAP** — for reading and labeling emails
 - **GitHub Actions** — runs every 4 hours, no server needed

+### Why IMAP instead of Gmail API?

+This project uses Gmail IMAP with an App Password instead of the official Gmail API.
+Here's why:

+The Gmail API requires an OAuth2 token that needs to be generated interactively from a browser — which is not possible in a fully automated cloud environment like GitHub Actions without a local machine involved.

+IMAP with an App Password works headlessly: GitHub Actions connects directly to Gmail using your credentials stored as secrets, with no browser or manual step required after the initial setup.

+**How the login works:**
+1. You generate a 16-character App Password in your Google Account (separate from your main password)
+2. This App Password is stored as a GitHub Secret — never exposed in the code
+3. The script connects to `imap.gmail.com` using your Gmail address and the App Password
+4. Google accepts this as a trusted connection, bypassing the need for MFA on each run
+5. The App Password can be revoked at any time from your Google Account without affecting anything else

 ---

 ## ⚙️ Setup